YuanXun9834/SG_Routing_UI_LinYuanXun/docs/Test_Procedures/Test_Procedures.md

    - Test that inputs accept appropriate data types

 3. **Test buttons**
-   - Verify buttons have clear, descriptive text
+   - Verify buttons have clear, descriptive text with gradient styling
-   - Check hover states (if applicable)
+   - Check hover states with scale and shadow effects
    - Verify active states for travel type buttons
-   - Check disabled states
+   - Check disabled states with reduced opacity
+   - Verify smooth transitions on all interactions

-4. **Test color consistency**
+4. **Test color consistency and theme**
-   - Verify primary actions use blue color
+   - Verify primary actions use purple gradient theme (#667eea to #764ba2)
-   - Verify blockages use red color
+   - Verify blockages use red gradient colors
-   - Verify status indicators use appropriate colors
+   - Verify status indicators use appropriate colors (green for ready, orange for waiting)
+   - Verify consistent gradient usage throughout the UI

 5. **Test responsiveness**
    - Resize the browser window
    - Verify the layout adjusts appropriately
    - Verify all features remain accessible
+   - Verify the map resizes correctly when window size changes

 6. **Test visual feedback**
    - Interact with buttons and inputs
-   - Verify visual feedback is provided
+   - Verify visual feedback is provided (hover, focus, active states)
+   - Verify smooth animations and transitions
    - Verify the UI is not cluttered
+   - Verify custom scrollbars with gradient styling

 ### Expected Results

-- ✅ Layout is clean and organized
+- ✅ Layout is clean and organized with modern card-based design
+- ✅ Control panel can be collapsed and expanded smoothly
+- ✅ Map automatically resizes when panel collapses/expands
-- ✅ Input fields have labels and placeholders
+- ✅ Input fields have labels, placeholders, and gradient focus states
-- ✅ Buttons have clear text and visual feedback
+- ✅ Buttons have clear text, gradient styling, and visual feedback
-- ✅ Colors are used consistently
+- ✅ Colors use consistent purple gradient theme
 - ✅ UI is responsive to window resizing
-- ✅ Visual feedback is provided for interactions
+- ✅ Smooth animations and transitions enhance user experience
+- ✅ Custom scrollbars match the theme

 ### Pass/Fail Criteria